-Since 1998, the majority of Leura’s works that have come onto the market have been boards or canvases painted during the period between 1973 and 1979 and these have sold for an average price of just over $25,000.
+Since 1998, the majority of Leura’s works that have come onto the market have been boards or canvases painted during the period between 1973 and 1979 and these have sold for an average price of around $30,000.
 The highest price for a sculpture or artefact was the $9,600 paid for a 71 cm long painted beanwood shield at Sotheby's in November 2007(Lot 102).
-Leura’s sales rate is high at 83% with the 19 unsold works out of the 109 offered generally failing due to reserves that have been too ambitious, or because they have represented his least desirable styles or periods.
+Leura’s sales rate is high at 82% with the 20 unsold works out of the 112 offered generally failing due to reserves that have been too ambitious, or because they have represented his least desirable styles or periods.
 Sotheby’s have been by far the most prolific house offering Tim Leura’s works with a sales total of more than $1 million from the 58 works it has sold.

 Leura's highest grossing year was 1998 when all nine works offered found new homes for a total of $303,150.
 His next best year was 2007 when $270,346 was generated from the ten works sold of 13 offered.
 2008 was his worst for some time.
 In a year that saw the size of the secondary Aboriginal art market halve, four works by Tim Leura sold for just $29,246 of the six offered.
 2009 was an improvement with five of six works selling for a total of $60,270.
-Since that time little of quality has appeared.
 In 2011, Sotheby's doubled the upper estimate of one work fetching $162,000 (Lot 13) despite the dampened market.
-Nothing of real quality has appeared subsequently until 2018 when a sensational early board Untitled, Rainmaker Bird Ceremony, 1972 reappeared for sale for the first time since 2002.
+Not much of real quality has appeared subsequently until 2018 when a sensational early board Untitled, Rainmaker Bird Ceremony, 1972 reappeared for sale for the first time since 2002.
 Originally sold by Sotheby's for $59,250, it achieved $109,250 when it reappeared in the Cooee Art MarketPlace.
 Of the two other works that were offered in the same sale, a 1979 rendition of Love Story that sold for $35,750 in 2002 was passed in while the other sold at its mid estimate.